EmbBERT: Attention Under 2 MB Memory: Ablation Study

-In this section, we dissect the contributions of various architectural components to the overall performance on both the TinyNLP and GLUE benchmarks.
-By incrementally adding, removing, or modifying key modules, we elucidate their roles in optimizing performance under strict memory constraints.
-The memory requirements of the various configurations of the models are reported in Figure ~\ref{table:memory_ablation}, along with the accuracy and score results on the two benchmarks.
+In this section, we analyze the contributions of \sname{} architectural components to its overall performance on both the TinyNLP and GLUE benchmarks.
+Taking BERT (2~MB) as a baseline, we systematically introduced improved and optimized key components, defining in this way \sname{}.
+Through this process, we evaluate the individual and collective impact of these changes, always adhering to the strict memory constraints of 2~MB.
+Figure~\ref{Fig:memory_ablation} shows the memory requirements of various model configurations alongside their corresponding accuracy on TinyNLP and score on GLUE.
+Complete results can be on the 2 benchmarks can be found in \ref{appendix:completeresults}.

-\paragraph{Base model: BERT-2MB} We begin with BERT-2MB - a highly compressed variant of BERT that serves as our foundational baseline.
-Compared to the significantly larger BERT-Tiny (which is 10$\times$ bigger in memory footprint), BERT-2MB exhibits notable performance degradation attributable to reduced parameter count, that severely limits the model’s ability to capture complex contextual relationships.
-Despite these limitations, BERT-2MB represents a first step towards adapting standard transformer architectures for ultra-low-memory environments.
+\paragraph{Base model - BERT(2~MB)} BERT(2~MB) is a compressed variant of BERT that serves as our vanilla baseline model.
+Compared to the larger BERT-Tiny model~\citep{tinyBERT}, which has a $10\times$ memory footprint, BERT(2~MB) shows a notable performance degradation that could be attributed to its reduced parameter count.
+Despite these limitations, BERT(2~MB) marks a first step toward adapting transformer architectures for ultra-low-memory environments, demonstrating the feasibility of scaling down LM models while maintaining some level of task performance.

-\paragraph{BERT + Nano Embedder (BERT + NE)} To mitigate BERT-2MB’s deficits, we have substituted the standard Embedder with the Nano Embedder~\cite{NanoBERT}, designed to optimize embedding representations without inflating the overall parameter count.
-By expanding the effective vocabulary space within the same memory budget, this approach yields clear performance gains over BERT-2MB on both TinyNLP and GLUE.
+\paragraph{BERT + Nano Embedder (BERT + NE)} To address the limitations of BERT(2~MB), we replace its Embedder with the Nano Embedder~\citep{NanoBERT}, which is designed to optimize embedding representations without increasing the overall parameter count.
+This substitution expands the effective vocabulary space within the same memory budget, resulting in notable performance improvements on both the TinyNLP and GLUE benchmarks.

-\paragraph{BERT + Efficient Attention (BERT + EA)} In order to reduce activation overhead, we replace the default multi-head attention module with Efficient Attention\cite{efficient_attention}, aiming to lessen activation memory costs.
-By cutting down on activation overhead, we can afford to increase embedding dimensionality and/or the number of layers.
-This modification resulted in a significant improvement in the performance in the TinyNLP benchmark, but, when not coupled with other optimization techniques, lead to a slight decrease in the performance with respect to the base BERT(2MB) model.
+\paragraph{BERT + Efficient Attention (BERT + EA)} To reduce activation overhead, we proceed to replace the default multi-head attention module with Efficient Attention~\citep{efficient_attention}, aiming to lower weight and activation memory costs.
+This reduction allows for an increased embedding dimensionality and/or additional layers.
+This modification significantly improves performance on the TinyNLP benchmark but, when not paired with other architectural modules, results in a slight decrease in performance with respect to the base BERT(2~MB) model on the GLUE benchmark.